Sher-e-Bangla Nagor

 Education

-One of the country's best agricultural universities, Sher-e-Bangla Agricultural University, is housed in Sher-e-Bangla.
+The Sher-e-Bangla Agricultural University is located in Sher-e-Bangla.
 Shaheed Suhrawardy Medical College is near the Ministry of Defense.
-Some well-known schools including Gonobhaban Government High School, Sher-e-Bangla Nagar Government Boys' High School are also housed in Sher-e-Bangla.
+Some well-known schools including Gonobhaban Government High School, Sher-e-Bangla Nagar Government Boys' High School, St. Joseph Higher Secondary School are also housed in Sher-e-Bangla.

 Gallery